enkidevs/curriculum/mongodb/intro/date-aggregation/aggregation-with-date-expression-operators-iv.md

 ---
 ## Content

-For the document used in aggregation, make sure to check the Previous Document[1] footnote.
+In this insight, we will use the same document[1] that you have previously seen.

 ### $dayOfYear

 The `$dayOfYear` date operator is used to extract the exact day of the year the document was created on.
-The output goes from 1-366.
+The output goes from 1 to 366.

 Example:
 ```js